 I slightly altered the recipe after trying it for the first time.
 I decreased the oil and sugar and replaced some of the granulated sugar with brown sugar.
-You know the routine– brown sugar whenever and wherever we can!
-That flavor is just too good to NOT throw into a peach bundt cake.
 When I first tested the recipe, I felt that the cake wasn’t quite dense enough.
-I owe that to the super juicy nature of peaches; they released so much juice which made it more cakey (and sorta wet) than I’d like.
+I owe that to the super juicy nature of peaches; they released so much juice which made it more cakey than I’d like.
 Apples, like in the original recipe, don’t release half as much juice.
 So I decreased the added liquid (milk) to keep the bundt cake on the denser and more compact side.

 Smooth as silk batter right here: